Hevanafa/qb64_nokia_starter/readme.md

 `main_gx.bas` is the starter code

+This project also has the copy of GX in the boilerplate.

-If you want to use the game engine, just copy the `gx` folder from this repo: https://github.com/boxgaming/gx
+**Optional:** If you want to use the game engine on your own, just copy the `gx` folder from this repo: https://github.com/boxgaming/gx

 **About the project:** https://qb64.com/gx.html